primaryobjects/RepData_PeerAssessment1/PA1_template.md

 })
 ```

 With the missing values filled in, let's try plotting the histogram again.
+You'll find that this new chart looks quite familiar.

 ```r